- Day 1: Arriving in Korea

 Day 1 consists of flying into Incheon International Airport, one of the largest and busiest airports in the world.
 It’s known for its fast immigration and baggage claim, and the time from leaving the plane to getting outside the gate terminal took less than 30 minutes.
 And in an alternate reality where I could afford to pay first class, I would have been out of the airport in less than 10 minutes.

-The first thing you should do as you get out of the gate is head to the nearest bank/money exchange center.
+You should head to the nearest bank/money exchange center as you leave the gate.
 There are a couple inside the airport, usually marked by currency symbols.
 It’s safe to exchange around 100,000 won at the airport for transit/emergency payments until you get a little more settled in and find a place with a better exchange rate.

 You have three options for getting to Seoul from Incheon Airport: